 You can only have one project file open at a time.
 However, you can attach (append) the trees from additional project files to the topmost My Project node.
 To append an additional project file in this way, from the main menu select File \rightarrow Append Project and open a project file.

-"Saving Plots" on page 127 and Saving Tabulated Data for the "Table Renderer" on page 132
+"Saving and Printing the Output (Graphical Mode)" on page 157 and Saving Tabulated Data for the "Table Renderer" on page 159

 Project Activity Nodes